felicitasamanta/Final-Test/README.md

 Then you should initialize frontend folder `final-web` with `npm install` to download all needed dependecies and finally `ng serve --proxy-config proxy.conf.json` to call Angular Cli App.
+Started application will be available on `localhost:4200` address.